microsoft/vscode-docs/docs/editor/artificial-intelligence.md

 An additional key functionality of Copilot is answering questions inline as you're coding.
 This allows you to harness the power of AI while staying in your existing editor workflow.

-In any file, you can press `kb(interactiveEditor.start)` on your keyboard to bring up Copilot inline chat:
+In any file, you can press `kb(inlinechat.start)` on your keyboard to bring up Copilot inline chat:

 ![Copilot inline chat in devcontainer.json file](images/artificial-intelligence/inline-chat.png)